threefoldtech/info_grid/src/documentation/system_administrators/advanced/quantum_safe_storage/quantum_safe_storage_deploy.md

 ### Create Stub Zstor Config

 Next we will create a stub of the zstor config file.
 This will contain all of the information that needs to be filled manually.
-The final sections with the back end info will be filled automatically using scripts.
+The final sections with the backend info will be filled automatically using scripts.

 Open a file `zstor-default.toml` in a text editor and paste in the template below.
 For example: